JetBrains/teamcity-documentation/topics/composite-build-configuration.md

 2. Set the build configuration name to *"Build All"*.

 3. Do not select any steps suggested by TeamCity after it scans the repository.
-All building tasks will be performed in separate configurations.
+We will perform actual building tasks in separate configurations, and this initially created configuration will be used later to trigger all of them at once.

 4. Go to **Administration | &lt;Your Project&gt;** and click **Create Subproject**.
 This subproject should target the same GitHub repository as in Step 1.